Date of Graduation

 To achieve this, the hospital must take on a collaborative and active role in screening, treating and catching patients who fall through the cracks and present in the emergency rooms.
 Patients who present in the emergency rooms have clear needs for follow-up and treatment, whether it is through KP or community health services.
 Nonetheless, KP should ensure patients have a follow up plan.
 This paper illustrates how hospitals can play a more active role in community health initiatives.
 The example presented is that of behavioral health needs in Richmond, California.
 Behavioral health encompasses mental health and substance use disorders.

 Zavala, Yesmina L., "CHNA: The Role of the Hospital in Addressing Specific Community Health Needs" (2016).
-Master's Projects.
+Master's Projects and Capstones.
 413.